nickstav/LightyLighty/FOR_MATT.md

 - I've added a store for the user colours, but it didn't like binding the store values to the sliders _at all_ - so I've left the user values in Play.svelte and am just currently updating the colours store after each round is complete... can you get the sliders linked to the colour store values I wonder...?
+This is also part of the reason why the code isn't fully tidied as yet - a few functions require the userRed etc values from Play.svelte component.

 - The placement of the big function within Play.svelte as noted